Akkiraj1234/brain_dump/README.md

 ### 4. Contribute or Customize
 - Feel free to fork this repository, add your own notes, or enhance the features!

+## Support My Work ❤️

+This repository is completely free to help others learn Python, from beginner to mastery level.
+If this resource helps you land a job, build a project, or grow in any way, please consider supporting my work.

+Your donations will help me continue creating more resources and keep this project alive for everyone! 🙌

+[☕ Donate Here] -> will be available in future

 ## **🧠 Topics Covered**